ni/systemlink-configuration-utility/README.md

 ### SystemLink
 - This utility assumes SystemLink Server version 2020R3 or later.
-- This utility assume a single-box SystemLink installation.
+- This utility assumes a single-box SystemLink installation.
 - This utility is designed to run on the same machine as the SystemLink Server installation.
 It does not support remote migration.

 ### Python